 The word itself means “thorny mountains” and alludes to the famous gorge of the park.
-Ankarafanstika is also called “the kingdom of birds” because the area is very favourable for bird watching.
+Ankarafanstika is also called “the kingdom of birds” because the area is very favorable for bird watching.

 Information about the national park:

 Various hiking trails of varying degrees of difficulty lead through Ankarafantsika.
 Especially recommendable is the approximately three-hour, leisurely walk around the approximately 0.6 km² large lake Ravelobe.
 On slightly cloudy days the more strenuous route to the Ambalabongo Canyon is a worthwhile, unique destination, not only for photographers.
 The whole reserve is partly financed with aid from Germany.
 Right next to the national park there is a small breeding station for turtles, which is dedicated, among other things, to the preservation of the species and the reintroduction into the wild of the extremely rare beak-breasted turtle (Astrochelys yniphora) – on Malagasy, it is called Angonoka.
 The breeding station is operated and financed by the Durrell Wildlife Conservation Trust.

 Ankarafantsika consists mainly of extensive dry forests and some savannah landscapes with a hot climate.
 The average day temperatures can reach 25-30°C and more during the dry season from May to October, so a hike can quickly become very strenuous for travelers.
 However, the fascinating nature rewards all efforts.
 Nevertheless, especially on the way to the canyon, one should plan for two to three liters of water per person and long clothing.

 Fauna & Flora: